AndrewDiles/wksp-module-2-js-1-fundamentals/lecture-2-types.md

 Strings represent text.
 They are written/defined by wrapping the text in quotes.

 - Double quotes: "Your path you must decide."
 - Single quotes: 'Luminous beings are we…not this crude matter.'
+IDEAL
 - Backticks: \`Do.
 Or do not.
-There is no try.\`
+There is no try.\`    SPECIAL   - string literal

 They are equally good... sort of.